algobulls/pyalgotrading/docs/strategies/common_options_strategy.md

 ```
 VERSION = strategy_version
 CLIENT = client_name
-STRATEGY_TYPE = 'FUTURES'
+STRATEGY_TYPE = 'OPTIONS'

 self.logger.info(f'\n{"#" * 40}\nSTRATEGY VERSION: {VERSION}\n{"#" * 40}')
 self.logger.debug(f'\n{"#" * 60}\nSTRATEGY TYPE: {STRATEGY_TYPE} | CLIENT: {CLIENT}\n{"#" * 60}')
 ```

-* **VERSION**: This is the strategy version, the initial version is 3.3.1 as there are fixes/updates/changes in the strategy the version should be updated to 3.3.2, and so on.
+* VERSION: This is the strategy version, the initial version is 3.3.1 as and when there are fixes/updates/changes in the strategy the version should be updated to 3.3.2, and so on.

-* **CLIENT**: Name of the client.
+* CLIENT: Name of the client.

-* **STRATEGY_TYPE**: Whether the strategy is FUTURES, REGULAR, or OPTIONS.
+* STRATEGY_TYPE: Whether the strategy is a FUTURES strategy or an OPTIONS strategy.

 We print this information in the next line, so whenever we run the strategy this information is displayed in the logs.